 PLUS I WORK AT PANDORA NOW Bow down to me, internet.
-Oh, partyben.com, you're such a terrible web site, a vestige of a time when I was desperate for some internet archive of my radio nonsense so I wouldn't have to spend my evenings sending CDs of the Sixx Mixx to people who e-mailed me at the station (I used to do that!), and also a place to post my musings about the events of the day, or perhaps combat what at the time seemed like a conspiratorial epidemic of press inaccuracies about me and my work which I now realize was just people being dumb (we call it "trolling" now).
+Oh, partyben.com, you're such a terrible web site, a vestige of a time when I was desperate for some internet archive of my radio nonsense so I wouldn't have to spend my evenings sending CDs of the Sixx Mixx to people who e-mailed me at LIVE 105 (I used to do that!), and also a place to post my musings about the events of the day, or perhaps combat what at the time seemed like a conspiratorial epidemic of press inaccuracies about me and my work which I now realize was just people being dumb (we call it "trolling" now).
 But in any event, it's a clunky pile of ancient Dreamweaver code and a real annoyance to update, and I can't be bothered to figure out Wordpress or whatever, so we're stuck with it.
 The main side effect of all this, and my point here, is that sometimes news shows up on this internet location a bit late.
 So, let's see, what's happened over the last year!

 Most recently, me and my musical pall MyKill made a bit of a throwaway remix of an old Lindsey Buckingham track we both love.
 It's here, for now: